robertmartin8/PyPortfolioOpt/CONTRIBUTING.md

 from.
 In addition, the following is always welcome::

 - Improve performance of existing code (but not at the cost of readability) – are there any nice numpy tricks I've missed?
-- Add new optimisation objective functions.
+- Add new optimization objective functions.
 For example, if you think that the best performance metric has not been included, write it into a function (or suggest it in [Issues](https://github.com/robertmartin8/PyPortfolioOpt/issues) and I will have a go).
 - Help me write more tests!
 If you are someone learning about quant finance and/or unit testing in python, what better way to practice than to write some tests on an open-source project!
 Feel free to check for edge cases, or test performance on a dataset with more stocks.

 ## Guidelines